openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-nfcTag.md

 **System capability**: SystemCapability.Communication.NFC.Tag

+**Ability API set**: Since API version 12, this API can be used in abilities.

 **Parameters**
 | Name | Type               | Mandatory| Description                                                         |
 | ------- | ------------------- | ---- | ------------------------------------------------------------- |